-Francis Greene was the third in a whole series of medical Greenes who served the population of Newmarket throughout the 17th century, over four generations (see The Greenes for more details).
-He was probably a grandson of Richard Greene (Newmarket’s earliest recorded resident medic) and perhaps a nephew of Robert Greene, who he succeeded and was likely trained by.
+Francis Greene was the third in a whole series of medical Greenes who served the population of Newmarket throughout the 17th century, over several generations (see The Greenes for more details).
+He must have been a close relative of Richard Greene (Newmarket’s earliest recorded resident medic), perhaps even a nephew, and likewise of Richard’s younger brother Robert, who Francis succeeded and was likely trained by.

 The earliest reference to Francis Greene is his marriage to Susan Greene, widow, in 1651 (it appears he married the widow of his close relative Lambert Greene, son of Robert Greene).
 As a result of this marriage he acquired a one year old step son, also called Lambert Greene, who followed in his step-father’s footsteps as an apothecary, and would have worked with him then continued the practice during the 1670s after Francis’ death.
 In 1653 Francis Greene had his own son, also called Francis, and in 1656 a daughter Susan – both baptized at St Mary’s church, Newmarket.
 Susan grew up to marry Thomas Fraser who became a Newmarket surgeon (again see The Greenes for more on these family details).